dklinges9/Reproducible-Research-Template/docs/github_intro.md

 _Version control and file management without pulling your hair out_

+## Learner Feedback from 2020-05-29

+Following the [UF Data Carpentry class](https://datacarpentry.org/semester-biology/materials/version-control-R/) format would be really effective.
+Of note is **using RStudio plug in rather than GitHub Desktop**.

+There were a few folks that had done 1-2 intro Git workshops before, and yet haven't quite started using it.
+For a workshop with collaborators, a **precise set of follow-up actions items** would be effective.

 The goals of this tutorial are to demonstrate the potential of using Git and GitHub for reproducible research.
 This does not entail reviewing the nitty-gritty of Git version control– there's many accessible resources for that– but provides the basic tools and language to effectively collaborate on other's projects, and get started with your own.

 Hopefully everyone comes away with either some new knowledge/skills, or additional inspiration for how to teach your colleagues about the practices you've been implementing.